-- Backorders are the orders which are placed by customers but that cannot be fulfilled due to non-availability of product in the stock and it indicates that company needs to hurry up its operations so as to remain in the competition.
+- Backorders are the orders which are placed by customers, but that cannot be fulfilled due to the non-availability of product in the stock, and it indicates that the company needs to hurry up its operations to remain in the competition.

-- Every company needs to properly communicate to the customers that order for product is received and time limit for delivery of the product and it is upon the customer to wait or cancel the order depending upon type and goodwill of product and need of a customer.
+- Every company needs to properly communicate to the customers that order for product is received and the time limit for delivery of the product.
+It is upon the customer to wait or cancel the order depending upon the type and goodwill of the product and need of a customer.

 This article has been a guide to what is Backorder & its meaning.
 Here we discuss examples of the backorder, its accounting along with its advantages and disadvantages.
 You can learn more about from the following articles –